Ayyyyyyyy/niimbot-web/README.md

 - **Shapes** - Add rectangles, circles, and lines
 - **Images** - Import custom images and scale them to fit
 - **Object manipulation** - Rotate, flip, duplicate, and layer objects
+- **Smart Snap Guides** - Align objects to canvas edges and other objects with visual guides

 ### 🤖 AI Label Assistant
 - **Natural language label creation** - Describe what you want and AI generates the label